Planning and Designing International Development Projects PG (8770.4)

 material drawn from other sources has been fully acknowledged as to author/creator, source and other bibliographic details according to unit-specific requirements for referencing; and

-Regular attendance is recommended as it will assist you in learning the course effectively.
+Regular attendance and participation during the workshop is critcal as this is a practice based unit.
+Regular engagement with the unit texts, in-class / workshop activities facilitates effective learning.
 To enhance your understanding of the seminar and workshop activities, you are expected to read the required readings before class.

 Required IT skills